The New School Curriculum – A Passport to Learning

-- KS1 (Key Stage 1) : children follow a thematic curriculum, with English and Maths introduced as discreet subjects.
+- KS1 (Key Stage 1) : children follow a semi-formal thematic curriculum, with English and Maths introduced as discrete subjects.

-- KS2 (Key Stage 2): children follow a semi-formal thematic curriculum, with English, Maths and Science taught as discreet subjects.
+- KS2 (Key Stage 2): children follow a semi-formal thematic curriculum, with English, Maths and Science taught as discrete subjects.

 - UKS2 (Upper Key Stage 2): some children follow a formal curriculum in which all subjects are taught discretely.

-- KS2 Pre-formal Curriculum: children follow a thematic curriculum in which the learning is shaped to suit individual pupils needs under the themes of Cognition and Learning, Social, Emotional & Mental Health, Communication & Interaction, Independence & Sensory/Physical
+- KS2 Pre-formal Curriculum: children follow a thematic curriculum in which the learning is personalised to suit individual pupils needs under the themes of Cognition and Learning, Social, Emotional & Mental Health, Communication & Interaction, Independence & Sensory/Physical